Susan Skipper

-Susan Valentine (born 27 January 1951 in London), known until 2015 as Susan Skipper, is a British television, film and stage actress.
-She is best known for playing the parts of Victoria Bourne in The Cedar Tree, Tina in West End Tales and Madeleine in Don't Wait Up, all on British television.
+Susan Valentine (born 27 January 1951 in [Heston, Middlesex, London]), known until 2015 as Susan Skipper, currently works as Susan Valentine.
+She is a British television, film, and stage actress.
+She is best known for playing the parts of Victoria Bourne in The Cedar Tree, and Madeleine in Don't Wait Up, on British television.
 She is the widow of Anthony Valentine, to whom she was married for 33 years.